Frequently Asked Questions¶

 As explained in our Privacy Policy, reverse geocoding and interactive world maps depend on retrieving the necessary information from us and MapTiler AG, headquartered in Switzerland.
 Both services are provided with a very high level of privacy and confidentiality.

 Your use of these services is fully covered by us.
-Depending on your usage, this can save you much more than the cost of a PhotoPrism+ Membership, since other providers generally charge usage-based fees and may also not allow you to cache the data they provide, compromising your privacy with unnecessary requests.
+Depending on your usage, this can save you much more than the cost of a PhotoPrism+ Membership, since other providers generally charge usage-based fees and often don't allow you to cache the data they provide, compromising performance and your privacy with unnecessary requests.

 View Privacy Policy › View Compliance FAQ ›